 High Mountains Overlooking Adriatic Sea

 The northern part is characterized by a very impressive alpine landscape, which offers excellent conditions for hiking, climbing, mountain biking, and skiing.
 The Dolomites with their spectacular rock formations, the Carnic Alps and the Julian Alps with their lush alpine meadows and imposing peaks promise in summer and in winter a multifaceted mountain life.
-Idyllic relaxing villages, intact nature and extremely warm hosts are present everywhere in Friuli Venezia Giulia wine region.
+Idyllic relaxing villages, intact nature and extremely warm hosts are present everywhere in the Friuli-Venezia Giulia wine region.

 Bicycle path from Tarbis to Grado – a tour for everyone